 In February of 2018, my husband and I took a three-week self driving tour of both the north and south islands of New Zealand (NZ).
 This blog, NZ Part II, is dedicated to our two weeks on the South Island.
-The blog is in three sections: 1) northern coast, 2) our drive down the west coast, and 3) the Wanaka/Queenstown area.
-If you’re interested in reading about the North Island, click here.
+The NZ blog is in three sections: 1) northern coast, 2) our drive down the more northern section of the west coast, and 3) the southern Wanaka/Queenstown area.

 The Northern Coast

 We dropped off the rental car in Wellington on the North Island and hopped on the Interisland Ferry for the three hour ride to Picton, then picked up another rental car.
 The Gilligan song kept playing in our heads, "Just sit right back and you'll hear a tale, a tale of a fateful ship...Five passengers set sail that day for a three-hour tour, a three-hour tour."
 See - now it's stuck in your head!